-Reading strategy Classroom activities 1 Prediction i.
-Before seeing the whole text, students receive only specific clues (title, subtitles, picture, symbols, the outline layout of the text (e.g. text box to show lengths, format in columns), specific individual lines / extracts). ii.
-Students suggest the theme of the text, based on the clues. iii.
+Reading strategy Classroom activities 1 Prediction Before seeing the whole text, students receive only specific clues (title, subtitles, picture, symbols, the outline layout of the text (e.g. text box to show lengths, format in columns), specific individual lines / extracts). ii.
+Students suggest the theme of the text, based on the clues. ii.
 Students complete simple multiple choice questions to elicit general information.
-E.g. The text is a) an email b) an article c) a fictional 2 4 11 11 extract.
+E.g. The text is a) an email b) an article c) a fictional extract.
 The text is about a) a crime b) an accident c) a competition.
 2 Anticipation i.
-Students receive the questions (multiple-choice, true / false, gap-fill, sentence completion, or grid completion) that accompany the text before they see the whole text.
+Students receive the questions (multiple-choice, true / false, gap- fill, sentence completion, or grid completion) that accompany the text before they see the whole text.
 They decide for each question what sort of information they are looking for, e.g. a person, place, reason, opinion. ii.
 Based on all pre-reading tasks so far, students anticipate any target language words that might be in the text.
 3 Skimming i.
-The teacher reads the text aloud and students follow along. and/or ii.
-Students read the text aloud, aiming for accurate pronunciation. and/or iii.
-Students skim read the text once without stopping for unfamiliar words, sounding out the words in their heads without vocalising. iv.
+The teacher reads the text aloud and students follow along. and/or Students read the text aloud, aiming for accurate pronunciation. and/or Students skim read the text once without stopping for unfamiliar words, sounding out the words in their heads without vocalising. v.
 Students add to their overall gist understanding, by answering the questions Who?
 When?
 Where?
 What?
-Why? v.
-After skim reading, students match key words to paragraph headings or subtitles. vi.
+Why?
+After skim reading, students match key words to paragraph headings or subtitles.
 After skim reading, students complete sentences, fill gaps or tackle multiple choice questions designed to address the overall theme of the text.
 4 Scanning i.
-Students identify all known words in the text and highlight. ii.
-Students are directed to identify particular words (e.g. a number, a date, a time, a colour, a building) iii.
-Students scan the text for cognates. iv.
+Students identify all known words in the text and highlight.
+Students are directed to identify particular words (e.g. a number, a date, a time, a colour, a building) ii.
+Students scan the text for cognates.
 Students scan the text for particular words within words or word families.
 They can be given a list of English words to find.
-5 Decoding i.
-Use a short English text with unknown target language words inserted.
+5 Decoding Use a short English text with unknown target language words inserted.
 Students work out what they mean, and reflect on the strategies they used. ii.
-Students are given a particular pattern to look for.
-E.g. If 'ciudad' means 'city', find all the other words ending in -dad and translate them. iii.
-Students identify a specific number of unknown words for themselves and try to decode them, using the rest of the words in the sentence: E.g. Ellos leen un libro = They ? a book. iv.
+Students are given a particular pattern to look for e.g. a prefix or suffix, and asked to translate them. ii.
+Students identify a specific number of unknown words for themselves and try to decode them, using the rest of the words in the sentence. v.
 Students are directed to specific unknown words in the text that are made up of familiar elements.
-E.g. pobreza.
-They are asked to identify familiar elements (i.e. pobre) and generate plausible English translations for those words.
+They are asked to identify familiar elements and generate plausible English translations for those words.

-In the classroom, in addition to the development of reading strategies the following activities may be used to further exploit literary textsv.
+In the classroom, in addition to the development of reading strategies the following activities may be used to further exploit literary texts^v.